haruval/private-triage-agent/README.md

   and `Northwind` into `Acme_O1`.
 NER runs on the regex-anonymized text, so the cheap exact patterns clean up first.
 - **Neural coreference resolution** (fastcoref's `biu-nlp/f-coref` model) that links every pronoun back to the entity it refers to.
-Coref predicts *mention clusters*, every span that points to the same entity, returned as character offsets, so "Sarah," "she," and "her" come back as one chain.
-Each pronoun then inherits its placeholder from that cluster: the model finds the mention in the chain that overlaps an entity NER already tagged (`Sarah → Alex_P1`) and rewrites every other mention in the chain to the same `Alex_P1`.
-That offset-based linking is what lets a bare "she" three sentences later resolve to the *correct* person rather than a generic redaction.
+Coref predicts mention clusters, every span that points to the same entity, returned as character offsets, so "Sarah," "she," and "her" come back as one chain.
+Each pronoun then inherits its placeholder from that cluster and the model finds the mention in the chain that overlaps an entity NER already tagged (`Sarah → Alex_P1`) and rewrites every other mention in the chain to the same `Alex_P1`.
+This offset-based linking lets a bare "she" three sentences later resolve to the correct person rather than just being a generic redaction.
 Pronouns aren't named entities, so NER can't touch them; only the coref chain can.
   `scripts/eval_pronoun_leak.py` measures how many such leaks slip through with and without this layer. (`en_coreference_web_trf`, spaCy's own experimental